Jim Bolger: Life after politics

 On 1 July 2008, almost 15 years after his National government sold New Zealand Rail Ltd, the Labour-led government repurchased its successor, Toll NZ Ltd (less its Tranz Link trucking and distribution arm), having repurchased the track network in 2004.
 Bolger became chair of the company, renamed KiwiRail, a position he held until 1 July 2010.
-A number of commentators, including Winston Peters, viewed this as ironic.
+Many commentators, including Winston Peters, viewed this as ironic.
 In response, Bolger acknowledged his involvement in privatising New Zealand Rail, remarking that "my life is full of ironies", and added that "the world has changed".

 Bolger expressed concern about poverty and inequality in an interview with Radio New Zealand's Guyon Espiner.
 He also believed that trade unions may not have enough power.
 Some saw this as disavowing his previous adherence to free market reforms.
 In 2021, he stated that the modern National Party should reimagine capitalism because social inequality was causing division, saying free market capitalism is "on the verge of destroying the planet and destabilising society".

 On 5 June 2018, Bolger was appointed to head the Labour government's fair pay agreement working group, tasked with reporting back on the design of industry-wide fair pay agreements by the end of that year.

 In 2019, Bolger retired from the chancellorship of the University of Waikato, and was succeeded by Anand Satyanand.

 As of 2022, Bolger was a member of the Board of Te Urewera, a protected area in the North Island.

 Honours and awards

 In 1977, Bolger was awarded the Queen Elizabeth II Silver Jubilee Medal.
 Both Jim and Joan Bolger received the New Zealand 1990 Commemoration Medal, and, in 1993, the New Zealand Suffrage Centennial Medal.
 In the 1998 New Year Honours, Jim Bolger was appointed a Member of the Order of New Zealand, and Joan Bolger was appointed a Companion of the New Zealand Order of Merit for services to the community.

-Bolger received the Order of New Zealand without the customary knighthood bestowed on former prime ministers, as he supported eliminating honorary titles.
+Bolger received the Order of New Zealand without the customary knighthood bestowed on former prime ministers, as he supported eliminating honorific titles.